jonasps/clean_up_desktop/README.md

   - It let's you decide what files or folders to leave on the desktop
   - It turns you into a more efficient and happier person

-# How to use it
-Customize the script by adding:
+# Customize the script
-- self.username = "yourusername"
+By adding the names of files and folders you DON'T want to move inside the list `self.do_not_move`  they will stay on your desktop.
+    Example
-- self.do_not_move = ["Download", "old_folders", ...(list of folders or files)]
+    `self.do_not_move = ["Download", "old_folders", "pictures"]`

-- Run the script from teminal like python clean_up_desktop.py (or preferably create a shortcut with alias)
+#Run the script
+ Run it from the teminal `python clean_up_desktop.py` (if you find it handy i suggest you create an alias)